Coming soon – a 10 part course on charting your ovulation! Watch this space!! Email version will be available.

 What do you need to chart your ovulation?

-Secondly, you need to download a fertility app on your phone which allows you to chart your temperatures.
+Ideally you should download a fertility app on your phone which allows you to chart your temperatures each day.
 I tried quite a few apps but the one I use and prefer is called Fertility friend.
 You can download the app on your phone for free but you can also update and view your charts and ovulation calendar on their website from your computer.
 Their free version of the app is basic but is more than adequate.

 How to chart your ovulation?

 Oral temperatures should be more than adequate when charting your ovulation.
 Oral temperatures however may be affected by environmental conditions such as a cold bedroom, or whether you have been breathing with your mouth open or closed when you were asleep.
 You can take a few steps to get the most accurate temperature.
 Ensure you do not drink any hot or cold drinks before inserting it into the mouth and you should keep your mouth closed for a few minutes before inserting the thermometer and measuring.
 Once you have inserted the thermometer, wait for a minute or so.
 The thermometers give a little beep once they have finished measuring your temperature.